 18. TRY BANDEJA PAISA

-Bandeja Paisa is one of the most completes dishes in Colombia and the most popular in Medellin area.
+Bandeja Paisa is one of the most complete dishes in Colombia and the most popular in Medellin area.
 If you are visiting Colombia’s Antioquia region you’ll definitely have to try.
 Bandeja paisa is a plate rich in protein, carbohydrates and flavor.
 Bandeja paisa with beans, plantain, egg, vegetables, rice and a piece of meat.
 Prices are around $4-5 USD in local restaurants.

 19. EAT AREQUIPE

 Arequipe is Known in most countries as Dulce de Leche.
 If you like sweet arequipe is a caramel-like dessert made by heating sweetened milk.
 Common as it may seem, a trip to Colombia would not be complete without it.
-You will find as street food and in the local restaurants.
+You will find as street food and in local restaurants.
 Prices is around $2-3 USD.

 20. TRY AREPAS DE QUESO

 Arepas is the most popular breakfast in Colombia.
-You can have with hot chocolate.
+You can have hot chocolate.
 A great way to start a day is with a dish of arepas de queso.
 Arepas can be found all over the country with cheese, egg and different ones.
-But since everyone in Colombia can’t seem to get enough of them, you’re free to eat arepas de queso all day as snack!
+But since everyone in Colombia can’t seem to get enough of them, you’re free to eat arepas de queso all day as a snack!

 21. TRY AJIACO BOGOTANO